-Guadarrama participated in a virtual hearing in 1st District Court Wednesday morning, appearing by web conference from the Cache County Jail.
-He pleaded guilty to unlawful sexual activity with a minor, a third-degree felony.
+Guadarrama was sentenced during a virtual hearing in 1st District Court Wednesday morning, appearing by webcam from the Cache County Jail.
+He previously accepted a plea deal, pleading guilty to unlawful sexual activity with a minor, a third-degree felony.

 In July 2017, Guadarrama raped the then 14-year-old girl while he was on leave from the military and visiting Cache County.
 The girl became pregnant and later gave birth to a baby.

 In April 2019, he was sentenced to 120-days in jail and ordered to have no contact with the victim, after he had pleaded “no contest” to one count of unlawful sexual activity with a minor, a third-degree felony.
 Defense attorney Kelly Booth had claimed the defendant suffered from post-traumatic stress disorder and was so drunk on the night of the crime, he couldn’t remember what happened.